lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 - [Random Forests](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) (RF)

 {{< callout type="info" >}}
 During this stage two branches of execution for training and tuning routines were followed for each station: 1) using original data and 2) using imputed data.
-After the training and tuning of all models using the two distinct datasets, the best model was selected based on the RMSE.
+After the training and tuning of all models using the two distinct datasets, the best model was selected based on RMSE.
 {{< /callout >}}

 ### Generalization Model

 ![](https://raw.githubusercontent.com/lfenzo/ml-solar-sao-paulo/master/img/overview_p2_borderless.png "Procedure 2: generalization dataset construction and training scheme.")

 In order to generalize the predictions we need to train and tune a single generalization model using as input the predictions of the site-specific models trained in the previous procedure.
-For this step a new dataset is constructed from the site-specific predictions with the addition of other data to train the generalization model.
+For this step a new dataset is constructed from the site-specific predictions incorporating additional information.
 This new dataset was constructed incorporating for each station the 3-tuple $(d^n, E^n, \hat{R}_{ts_i + 1}^{n})$ in which:
 - $d^n$ is the Haversine Distance from the generalized station to its $n$-th closest station.
 - $E^n$ is the average between the RMSE and MAE of the estimator in the $n$-th closest station.
 - $\hat{R}_{ts_i + 1}^{n}$ is the estimated value of $R$ at timestamp $ts$ produced by the $n$-th closest station.

-**The ideia behind it is that the generalization model should be able to learn the relations envolving distance and "trustworthiness" (measured by the error $E$) of the closest nearby site-specific models when combining their predictions** to produce a generalized prediction.
+The ideia behind it is that **the generalization model should be able to learn the relations involving distance and "trustworthiness" (measured by the error $E$) of the closest nearby site-specific models when combining their predictions** to produce a generalized prediction.
 The dataset used to train the generalization model followed the given format ($La_i$ is the latitude and $Lo_i$ of the generalized prediction site):

 $$
 \bigg(ts_i, La_i, Lo_i,